BACK TO THE 1940s

 This proved highly successful and a smaller event was held in 2005 to mark the 60th Anniversary of VE VJ Day.

 In 2015 as part of the 70th Anniversary of VE VJ Day Alan organised another 1940s day as part of a programme of events to mark the occasion.
 It was put to him that the 40s day was better than a number of first events of many similar ones that have been going for a number of years.
-Taking this on board, without any funding or major support he organised a significantly bigger and better 1940s weekend in 2016 which looks set to grow bigger, better & stronger year by year.
+Taking this on board, without any funding or major support he organised a significantly bigger and better 1940s weekend in 2016 which grows bigger, better & stronger year by year.

 Having taken it as far as he could single handed, Alan recruited the different helpers and supporters of the event to form a committee to help with the general organising of the event and the fund raising activities that are staged to make the main weekend happen.

 What the papers say...

 To commemorate the 1940s during a three day event.
 Thousands of people flocked to Welshpool for the nostalgic event over the weekend.
 There was a host of entertainment throughout the event, which began on Friday, including the Spirit of Blitz Variety Show, the Blitz Ball and Military Wives choir concert.
 People came dressed in military and 1940s attire, and there were lots of vintage traders, craft stalls, ex-service charities, and military displays to entertain visitors.
 A Spitfire was on static display in the town centre with members of the public allowed to get into the cockpit of the aircraft.
 Organiser Alan Crowe hailed the event a success despite Saturday’s wet weather.
 “It went very well.
 We had a capacity crowd at the variety show on Friday, and the ball on Saturday and the concert on Sunday was sold out,” he said.
 “There must have been several thousand people there.
 It was great to see so many people dressed in military outfits.”